WernerFP/vivaldi-ui-patch.sh/README.md

 ## Requirements

-The files `custom.css` and/or `custom.js` must be placed in the same directory that contains the bash script.
+The files `custom.css` and `custom.js` must be in the same directory where the script is executed.

 The bash script was written for Arch Linux, but should work just as well in other Linux distributions.